DucManhPhan/DucManhPhan.github.io/_posts/2019-09-26-Null-object-pattern.md

 layout: post
 title: Null object pattern
 bigimg: /img/image-header/ravashing-beach.jpg
-tags: [Design pattern, Behavior pattern]
+tags: [Design Pattern, Behavioral Pattern]
 ---

 In this article, we will find something out about Null object pattern.
 It is a behavior pattern, and it makes our program smoothly, do not use overchecking null for objects.